 You won’t believe these aren’t cookies.
 These bites are made with oats, wheat bran, walnuts, and chocolate chips.
 All you have to do is mix up all the ingredients and roll it into bite-sized balls.
-You don’t even have to refrigerate them before eating!
+You don’t even have to refrigerate these ones before eating.
 Get the recipe from Apple Of My Eye.

-This recipe is actually adapted from a classic no-bake cookies recipe, but it is much healthier.
-You’ll need chocolate chips, flaxseeds, peanut butter, and honey.
-These actually taste better if you store them in the freezer instead of the fridge.
+This recipe is actually adapted from a classic no-bake cookies recipe, but is much healthier.
+All you need is chocolate chips, flaxseeds, peanut butter, and honey.
+Tip: These actually taste better if you store them in the freezer instead of the fridge.
 Find the recipe at All Recipes.

 Everything is better with coconut, especially chocolate energy bites.
 This recipe uses chocolate chips, coconut, peanut butter, oats, and flaxseeds for a hearty bite-sized snack that tastes delicious and gives you all the energy you need.
 Get the recipe at Gimme Some Oven.